 Flights to Bali and Jakarta arrive every day from many locations around the world.
 The more expensive your ticket, the more likely your flight is to be on time and to make it all the way to its destination.

-Indonesia lives and breathes tourism in Jakarta and Bali, you won’t have any problem finding hotels, a room in some of the nicest luxury resorts on the planet, or a youth hostel.
-There is also accommodation outside of the tourist centers, but the quality of the hotels is a toss up.
+Indonesia lives and breathes tourism in Jakarta and Bali, you won’t have any problem finding a room in some of the nicest luxury resorts on the planet, or for those on a tighter budget, a hostel.
+There is also accommodation outside of the tourist centers, but the quality is a toss up.